 With visitor tracking, you can gain insights that are crucial to accomplishing your business goals.
 If your goal is to improve the content of your website, get more visitors and leads, improve your UX, or sell more products, website tracking can help you with those.
 Your sales reps, marketing, design, product teams and more will benefit from the data you collect.

 Visitor tracking is made easy with website visitor tracking software and tools.
 You can divide visitor tracking software into three separate categories that gather different types of information about your visitors.
 The data is gathered before visiting your website, while browsing it, and in some cases even after the visitor leaves, mapping out entire customer journeys and identifying potential customers.

 What is behavioral visitor tracking?

-Behavioral tracking is using a software to take a closer look at how visitors are engaging with your website.
-They collect data such as how far a user has scrolled through, what they clicked, what they ignored, average bounce rates, and more.
+Behavioral tracking is using a software to take a closer look at how visitors are engaging with your website and how they behave while browsing it.
+This type of visitor tracking software collects data such as how far a user has scrolled, what they clicked, what they ignored, average bounce rates, and more.

 What is analytic visitor tracking?

 Analytic visitor tracking uses analytics collection software to research the demographic data about your website’s visitors.
-What type of person is interacting with your website, how many visitors do you engage with, how many people signed up for your service, and more.
+What type of person is interacting with your website, how many visitors do you engage with, and how many people signed up for your service?

-This helps you aim for the right target audience with your advertisements and focuses you on the right user to target in your marketing goals.
+Data from these tools helps you aim for the right target audience with your marketing campaigns and other marketing activities and focus on the right user to target in your business goals.

 What is visitor recognition?

-This tracking however is the most effective when used on Business-to-Business products, or wholesale markets and has less value in the consumer market.
+This tracking however is the most effective when used on B2B Companies’ products, or wholesale markets and has less value in gathering leads in the B2C market.